Earthshot Prize: Earthshot Prize Council

 The Earthshot Prize Council comprises global ambassadors from a range of sectors dedicated towards positive action in the environmental space.
 The thirteen members are Prince William, Queen Rania of Jordan, the actress Cate Blanchett, Ernest Gibson, the environmental activist Hindou Oumarou Ibrahim, the business executive Indra Nooyi, the climate activist Luisa Neubauer, the former astronaut Naoko Yamazaki, the economist Ngozi Okonjo-Iweala, the fashion designer Stella McCartney, the chef and restaurateur José Andrés, the environmentalist Wanjira Mathai, the indigenous activist Nemonte Nenquimo, and the supermodel Gisele Bündchen who select the winners in a judging session led by Christiana Figueres.
 David Attenborough is an emeritus member of the council.
 Former members include the footballer Dani Alves, the singer Shakira, the businessman Jack Ma and the basketball executive Yao Ming.
 Luisa Neubauer and Ernest Gibson were announced as new members of the council in May 2021.
 Michael Bloomberg was named as a global adviser to the winners of the prize in September that year.
-The conservationist and television personality Robert Irwin and the actress Nomzamo Mbatha were named as global ambassadors of the prize in September 2024.
+The conservationist and television presenter Robert Irwin and the actress Nomzamo Mbatha were named as global ambassadors of the prize in September 2024.

 A book entitled Earthshot: How To Save Our Planet was written to accompany the prizes, written by Colin Butfield and Jonnie Hughes, with contributions from several of the judges.
 Butfield and Hughes also produced an accompanying five-part BBC One TV series about the project.
 The book was published in the UK, Europe and across the Commonwealth on 30 September 2021, and in the US on 5 October.
 The five-part series titled The Earthshot Prize: Repairing Our Planet was broadcast by BBC One in the first two weeks of October and available for streaming on BBC iPlayer and Discovery+.
 The miniseries consisted of documentary style episodes, each based on the five UN Sustainable Development Goals, and were presented by William and David Attenborough.
 In December 2024, William appeared in a documentary titled The Earthshot Report, produced by the BBC Studios and presented by the actress Hannah Waddingham, which underscored the impact and progress of the Prize's finalists.